 Can I send additional recommendation letters?

 As long as we receive the two recommendation letters from persons we require, additional recommendation letters can be sent.

-8I am a native speaker of English.
-Do I still need to submit the proof of English proficiency such as TOEFL?
+Does a native speaker of English still need to submit the proof of English proficiency such as TOEFL?

-If your certificate or diploma / results of national exam is the only copy and cannot be reissued, please ask your school to prepare a certified copy enclosed in a sealed envelope and signed across the flap.
+If your certificate or diploma / results of national exam is the only copy and cannot be reissued, please ask your school to prepare a certified copy.
 If this arrangement cannot be made for some reason, please consult the Admissions Center before the start of each online application period.